What is Snoring?

 Here are some of the common things that make people snore – and why – in more detail:

 If you breathe through your mouth while you're asleep, the air you inhale hits the back of your throat and can make the soft tissue vibrate (breathing through your nose, on the other hand, usually makes the air pass over the curved part of the soft palate and into the throat without causing any turbulence).

 If you can’t breathe very well through your nose when your mouth is closed, you may be suffering from an allergy that's causing nasal stuffiness or congestion such as allergic rhinitis.
-There’s evidence to suggest that people with nasal congestion are twice as likely to have moderate to severe sleep disordered breathing than non-congested people, says the BSSAA.
+There’s evidence to suggest that people with nasal congestion are significantly more likely to be snorers, have non-restorative sleep and excessive daytime sleepiness than non-congested people, says the BSSAA (viii)).